-Issue: February 2018
+Issue: October 2018

-Copyrighted by WELS Forward in Christ © 2017
+Copyrighted by WELS Forward in Christ © 2018

 Forward in Christ grants permission for any original article (not a reprint) to be printed for use in a WELS church, school, or organization, provided that it is distributed free and indicate Forward in Christ as the source.
 Images may not be reproduced except in the context of its article.
 Contact us